videolan/x265/doc/reST/cli.rst

 	used.
 The lower the value the faster the encode, the higher the value the smaller the bitstream (in general).
 Default 3

-	Note that this table aims for accuracy, but is not necessarily our final target behavior for each mode.
+	Note that this table aims for accuracy but is not necessarily our final target behavior for each mode.

 	+-------+---------------------------------------------------------------+